HIKING ON VACATION – A COMPLETE FITNESS PREPARATION GUIDE

 Frequency and Duration: 1 full hour a week, and associate some yoga moves prior and/or at the end of your daily workout routine.

-Tips: During my long hiking in the Himalayas, I saw this older couple killing their hiking going down on a fast speed, and while I thought I was prepared, they were doing much better than me, so I asked if they practice yoga and the answer was "yes".
+Tips: I have seen a couple of elderly people hiking on the most difficult conditions, and while I thought I was prepared, they were doing much better than me, so I asked if they practice yoga and the answer was “yes”.
 That proves that yoga is great for hiking, as it improves your balance, flexibility, and strength.
 So I strongly recommend adding yoga to your hiking training.

 7- DIET PLAN FOR HIKING PREPARATION

 If you are planning to increase your workout, it is very important to also have proper nutrition.
 Make sure that you eat the correct amount of calories, and have a balanced meal with the macronutrients: Lean protein, complex carbohydrates, and good fats.

 Change your habits: by not buying food that has empty calorie intake.
 Try to change your habits one day at a time, and gradually cut sugar or processed food from your diet.